MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-checklist-marketing.md

 apps that are being published on AppSource.
 This also goes for apps that already are live, if some of the content in their storefront details needs to be edited – in this case they need to be resubmitted for marketing validation as well.
-Consequently, to be published on AppSource all listings need to pass the marketing validation.
+Consequently, to be published on AppSource all listings need to pass the required elements within the marketing validation process.